kyma-project/api-gateway/docs/api-rule-cr.md

 Mutators can be used to enrich an incoming request with information.
 The following mutators are supported in combination with the `jwt` access strategy and can be defined for each rule in an `ApiRule`: `header`,`cookie`.
 It's possible to configure multiple mutators for one rule, but only one mutator of each type is allowed.

 #### Header mutator
-The headers are specified via the `headers` field of the header mutator configuration field.
-The keys are the names of the headers and the values are a string.
-In the header value it is possible to use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators), e.g. to write an incoming header to a new header.
+The headers are specified in the **headers** field of the header mutator configuration field.
+The keys are the names of the headers, and each value is a string.
+In the header value, it is possible to use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators), for example, to write an incoming header into a new header.
 The configured headers are set to the request and overwrite all existing headers with the same name.

 <div tabs name="api-rule" group="sample-cr">
   <details>